BigDataHSE2016/m02-enterprise-arch-modelling/bsc_prj/descr.md

 ### 2. Business processes
 _Identify six business processes that New Century performs, and explain who has primary responsibility for each process.
 Construct the Organizational chart structured by department and basic business-processes._

-### 5. IT System Recommendations
-_Based on what you know at this point, is it likely that you will recommend a transaction processing system, a business support system, or a user productivity system?
-What about an ERP system?
-Explain your reasons._

-As it was mentioned in case study, the main goal of the new IT system implementation is to support the current clinic’s operations and future growth.
-The actual processes in the clinic are based on the paper documents and some legacy systems.

-The main recommendation is to focus on the marketing strategies that will allow to make a client vortex for the companies that want to make a "boxed" service of workplace wellness and prevention medicine.
-As they seem to be not very experienced with IT and marketing we'd recommend:
-- hire 1-2 experienced marketing professionals who will develop the marketing strategies and make them outsource most of the low-level work in this sphere.
-- the same thing can be done with IT.
-We can suggest to outsource the IT support for the clinic's IT systems (see below) and IT support for marketing activities.
-1 or 2 IT specialists (or managers) should be hired to coordinate all the outsourced work and make the IT starategy.

-As we can see in the business processes table above, some processes require the same income data and some of them depend on the data produced by other processes.
-So reducing the paper flow can cause a significant speed-up in data flows and the rise of efficiency of the processes.

-We don’t think that implementing only one of suggested systems is enough for any business.
-So, we suggest a combination of
-- a user productivity system can help with staying on the schedule for all the employee and can help managing the communications with the customers;
-- a transaction processing system will help the monetary side of the company in managing the accounts receivable and insurance issues;
-- a business support system as each part of the company needs access to some part of information in order to do their job.
-Doctors need information to help patients.
-Patient billing requires customer personal information as well as insurance information.
-The appointment manager needs information on the doctors' schedules.

-If the amount of resources for IT transformation is limited we can suggest a step-by-step (or agile) implementation in the following order:
-- transaction processing system
-- user productivity system
-- a business support system

-The ERP system is not needed as there is no need for everyone to get access to all of the company data.

 ----